Jihaoyun/gem5/README.md

 If the start tick is equals to 0 and the end tick is equals to -1 then the fault is permanent.

 ### View the results
 After a simulation all the stats files are saved in the folder `m5out\your_testbench`.
-In particular the generated files are the `GOLDEN.txt`, which reports all the statistics related to the golden run, and for each fault specified in the fault-file will be generated a file `FAULT_LABEL.txt`.
+In particular the generated files are the `GOLDEN.txt`, which reports all the statistics related to the golden run, and for each fault specified in the fault-file it will be generated a file `FAULT_LABEL.txt`.

 It's also generated a file containing all the BTB access of the golden run in order to understand which entries must be excited to inject faults in an effectively way.
 To view graphically this histogram simply execute the following command: